 Why is this important?

-Concerns about congestion pricing include equity and traffic spillover.
+Concerns about congestion pricing include potential equity issues and traffic spillover.
 However, the experience of other cities shows that these challenges are manageable and usually less significant than they first seem.

 Overall public acceptance